Luis Matos (baseball, born 2002): San Francisco Giants

-Matos began the 2023 season with the Double–A Richmond Flying Squirrels, and batted .304/.399/.444 in 115 at bats.
-He was then promoted to the Triple–A Sacramento River Cats, where he was 5.7 years younger than his fellow Pacific Coast League ballplayers, and batted .398(leading the league)/.435/.685(4th) in 108 at bats with six steals in seven attempts, before he was called up on June 14, 2023, for his major league debut.
-At 21 years of age, he was the youngest player in Triple–A.
+Matos began the 2023 season with the Double–A Richmond Flying Squirrels, and batted .304/.399/.444 in 115 at-bats.
+He was then promoted to the Triple–A Sacramento River Cats, where he was 5.7 years younger than his fellow Pacific Coast League ballplayers, and batted .398(leading the league)/.435/.685(4th) in 108 at-bats with six steals in seven attempts, before he was called up on June 14, 2023, for his major league debut.
+At 21 years of age, Matos was the youngest player in Triple–A.

-He was promoted after left fielder Mitch Haniger suffered fractured forearm in the previous night's game, and Matos was slotted in the lineup as the starting center fielder against the St. Louis Cardinals.
+Matos was promoted after left fielder Mitch Haniger suffered fractured forearm in the previous night's game, and Matos was slotted in the lineup as the starting center fielder against the St. Louis Cardinals.
 On June 14, 2023, Matos batted second and went 1-for-3 with a run scored in his MLB debut.
 At 21 years of age, he became the second-youngest position player in MLB; only Cardinals outfielder Jordan Walker was younger.
 In 76 games during his rookie campaign, he batted .250/.319/.342 with two home runs and 14 RBI.

 Matos was optioned to Triple–A Sacramento to begin the 2024 season.
 After being called up in mid-May, he drove in 17 runs in his first six starts, becoming the first Giant awarded National League Player of the Week since Brandon Belt in 2018.
+In 45 games for San Francisco, Matos slashed .213/.237/.347 with five home runs and 25 RBI.

+Matos made 57 appearances for the Giants during the 2025 season, batting .221/.266/.424 with a career–high eight home runs, 22 RBI, and four stolen bases.
+On March 25, 2026, Matos was designated for assignment by San Francisco.

+Milwaukee Brewers

+On March 30, 2026, the Giants traded Matos to the Milwaukee Brewers in exchange for cash considerations.
+He played in nine games for Milwaukee, going 4-for-20 (.200) with one walk.
+On April 24, Matos was designated for assignment by the Brewers.
+He cleared waivers and was sent outright to the Triple-A Nashville Sounds on April 29.